joey-carlson/sis-engine/docs/DATA_CONTRACT_story_vs_system_v0.1.md

 1. **The Story**: What fictionally happened in the world
 2. **The Process**: How the game mechanics resolved it

-SPAR is a tool that generates The Process (events, complications, pressure).
+SiS is a tool that generates The Process (events, complications, pressure).
 The GM and players create The Story (how they responded, what it meant).

 The ledger must store both because: